mctechspot/GoogleCloudAIInActionApp/README.md

-# GoogleCloudAIInActionFrontend
-Google Cloud AI In Action Frontend
+# Google CloudAI In Action Frontend
+This repository hosts the full-stack application for an asteroid collection project.
+The application is part of the submission to the Google Cloud AI in Action Hackathon of June 2025.

+Asteroid Collection is an educational platform that strives to educate the public on the asteroids in our universe.
+The application is powered by Next.js, using HTML, CSS and TypeScript on the frontend with a Node.js backend.
+The backend uses the Node.js MongoDB driver to connect to a MonogoDB NoSQL asteroid database to fetch and display detailed information about thousands of known asteroids.

 ## Local Environment Setup

+You need to set up the environment on your local device to work with the requisite tools and libraries so that the application can run.

-Ensure [git](https://git-scm.com/downloads) is installed on your device.
+Ensure that [git](https://git-scm.com/downloads) is installed on your device.

-Ensure [node](https://nodejs.org/en/download) version 18 or above (preferably at least version 20) is installed on your device.
+Ensure that [node](https://nodejs.org/en/download) version 18 or above (preferably at least version 20) is installed on your device.

 Enter a secure directory on your device
 ```